buddhamagnet/cv/employment.md

 Back with my good friends at The Economist working on some short-term projects.
 Also assisting with their migration to git (including developer training and working with sysadmin to modify deployment and CI process accordingly).
-Have also been made a core committer which essentially makes me a final checkpoint on code going into the Economist codebase and assoc Have also made a couple of trips to the Tower (where the journalists live) to introduce the graphics and front end team to the joys of selenium testing.
+Have also been made a core committer which essentially makes me a final checkpoint on code going into the Economist codebase.
+Have also made a couple of trips to the Tower (where the journalists live) to introduce the graphics and front end team to the joys of selenium testing.